Children served, services, & orientation

 The facility accommodates infant and toddler, Preschool and Pre-K programs, and when enrollment is needed, a Kindergarten is offered.
 The staff consists of a director, lead teachers in charge of each group, teachers and assistants.
 The Pilgrim Child Care & Preschool consults via telephone with a health care professional who approves policies and decisions regarding health.
 The Pilgrim Child Care & Preschool employs maintenance staff person who cleans and repair the Center facility and equipment regularly and a bookkeeper to conduct fiscal affairs.
 The facility does not permit smoking, firearms, or any significant hazards that pose risk to children and adults.

 The Pilgrim Child Care & Preschool’s full time Director, Michelle (Manganaro) Kelly, possesses a Masters of Education and a doctoral degree in Management and organizational leadership.
 Under the Director, 9 Lead Teacher(s), are assigned to classrooms according to the staff ratio requirements.
 Under the Lead Teacher(s), the Director designates, as necessary, Teacher(s), meeting infant/toddler and/or preschool qualifications, according to staff ratio requirements.
 Lines of authority, observations and supervision of every faculty member are ongoing and annual improvement goals and measures follow.
+The PCCP upholds a State license for ages two months – seven years and a school age license for up to age nine.
+The Center accepts applications from all families regardless of one’s race, religion, cultural heritage, political belief, marital status, sexual orientation, national origin, or disability.
+The Center does not use ‘toilet training’ status as a criterion of admission.
+Faculty are trained in the National Association for the Education of Young Children’s (NAEYC’s) Code of Ethical Conduct and Statement of Commitment including but not limited to appreciating childhood as a uniquely valuable stage of human development.

 - Foster self-esteem in each child.